googleapis/google-cloud-node/docs/troubleshooting.md

 Reference Issue: [#1101](https://github.com/GoogleCloudPlatform/google-cloud-node/issues/1101)

-## GRPC received a message exceeding the max size.
+## gRPC received a message exceeding the max size.

-If you're seeing an error message saying that your grpc request is exceeding the max size, you may need to send smaller individual request.
+If you're seeing an error message saying that your gRPC request is exceeding the max size, you may need to send smaller individual requests.
 Request bodies should not exceed 4MB.

+This error will generally only occur in methods that can insert large datasets like [bigtable/table#insert](https://googlecloudplatform.github.io/google-cloud-node/#/docs/bigtable/0.5.0/bigtable/table?method=insert).